-The event is a 2 day celebration of Worthings’ food and drink producers.
+The event is a 2-day celebration of Worthings’ food and drink producers.
 The coastal town, just 10 miles from Brighton despite nearby larger competition from Brighton, Porstmouth and Horsham, there’s something special about the scene in Worthing at the moment.

-Worthing’s grown it’s food diversity and quality in the past 4 years to a pace setting level.
+Worthing’s grown its food diversity and quality in the past 4 years to a pace-setting level.
 I’m referring back to 2014 as that was the year Busby’s bakery was established in the heart of the town.

 There are some amazing bars, restaurants, delis and cafes in my home town, it’s also the home of Masterchef 2018 winner Kenny Tutt who made an appearance at the Festival.
-What’s unique about Worthings food scene which was really highlighted at the festival was the absentee of the big brands in the town.
+What’s unique about the Worthing food scene which was really highlighted at the festival was the absence of the big brands in the town.
 There is talk (although it’s got very quiet of late) of a Nando’s, Patisserie Valerie and a few other names to open in a re-development of the town centre.

 Looking at the Facebook groups, no-ones really THAT excited about the project, there is more energy going in to conserve the trees that would be up-rooted.
 But other than McDonald’s, Ask, Pizza express and Weatherspoons the town has been largely unaffected by the national trend of branded food and drink servers.

-There’s so many great eateries, the competition is now so high that the standards are excellent.
+There are so many great eateries, the competition is now so high that the standards are excellent.

 Far higher than area manager or mystery customer visits that come with the household names, in this town, if the experience is not good enough, the business shuts down within a year.
 Many enthusiastic entrepreneurs have found this out the hard way.
 Including myself.

-That said, pubs like The Corner House and The Egremont that would not look out of place in central London.
+That said, pubs like The Corner House and The Egremont would not look out of place in central London.

 Such is the quality of cuisine and the sourcing of many unique drinks that I find it so hard to resist.

 Kenny.
-Yes he’s helped put Worthing on the map to outsiders.
+Yes, he’s helped put Worthing on the map to outsiders.
 Despite his consistent references to being a celebrity, his charm, energy and laughter won over a tent full that wanted to be one.